htrajan/ht-drawsteel/Bestiary/Wight.md

 **2d10 + 2**

 - ✦ ≤11: 2 corruption damage
-- ★ 12–16: 4 corruption damage; M1 [[Slowed|slowed]] (save ends)
+- ★ 12-16: 4 corruption damage; M1 [[Slowed|slowed]] (save ends)
 - ✸ 17+: 5 corruption damage; M2 [[Slowed|slowed]] and [[Weakened|weakened]] (save ends)

-Effect: The target appears to rapidly age each time they take damage from this attack.
+**Effect:** The target appears to rapidly age each time they take damage from this attack.
 The target regains their former appearance when the wight is destroyed.

-**Raise (3 Malice)**
+#### Raise (3 Malice)

 |                         |                       |
 | :---------------------- | :-------------------- |
 | Keywords: Magic, Ranged | Type: Maneuver        |
 | Distance: Ranged 3      | Target: One dead ally |

-Effect: The target revives with half their Stamina.
+**Effect:** The target revives with half their Stamina.
 The wight can't use this maneuver again until they attack a creature with their lifestealer longsword.

 **Arise**